- Home

 Accommodation

 We have a purpose built department with 5 specialist subject rooms and one central ICT/CADCAM (computer aided design, computer aided manufacture) area.
-The department is equipped with 40+ computers that operate specialist design software such as 2D Design, Circuit Wizard, Google Sketchup, Speedstep and Adobe Photoshop.
+The department is equipped with 50+ computers that operate specialist design software such as 2D Design, Circuit Wizard, OnShape and Speedstep.

 Key Stage 3 Curriculum